Table of Contents

 Gangarama undoubtedly is one of the most beautiful temples in Colombo, it is a Buddhist temple and one of the leading attractions in the city of Colombo, Sri Lanka.
 The temple is a tourist hot spots in the city and attracts a large number of traveller, it included in most road trips of Sri Lanka.
 There are several beautiful temples in Colombo like Gangarama, but Gangarama stands out in the crowd due to its historical background.
 Kelaniya temple, Gotham raja Maha Vihara are also beautiful temples in Colombo and have a long history, however, those temples are not very popular among the travellers.

 Gangarama is located in the heart of Colombo and it is very easy to find for any visitor of the country.
 It is picturesquely located bordering Beira Lake, the largest lake in Colombo.
 Gangarama had been a small Buddhist construction in the 1800s.
 It was started by a disciple of popular scholar-monk Hikkaduwa Sri Sumangala Thera.
 The disciple who constructed the temple was called Sri Jinaratana Thera.
-If you have booked a Sri Lanka tour itinerary with Colombo sightseeing tour, then you will not miss this temple which rank among the beautiful temples in Colombo in the heart of the city.
+If you have booked a Sri Lanka tour itinerary with Colombo sightseeing tour, then you will not miss this temple which ranks among the beautiful temples in Colombo in the heart of the city.

 The temple has an interesting collection of Buddha statues and god figures from Buddhist countries around the world.
 Therefore, Gamgarama Buddhist temple is not only a place to see traditional Sri Lanka Buddha statues but also the Buddha done in various other styles and postures.